konpsar/konpsar.github.io/army.md.bkp.md

 layout: home
 title:  "Welcome!"
 author_profile: true

 ---

-My name is Konstantinos Psaroulakis, and I am on a leave to fulfil my obligatorymilitary service for Greek Army.
+My name is Konstantinos Psaroulakis, and I am on a leave to fulfil my obligatory military service for Greek Army.
 Up to June 2021, I had a Software Engineer and ML Engineer role @ Signal Processing Laboratory of Foundation of Research and Technology (FORTH).
-My responsbilites were:
+My responsibilities were:
 	- The research and the of a wildlife audio event detection system, to detect both human or animal activities on real field audio recordings.
 (Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn)
 	- The development of a command line interface and a graphical user interface of open source tools for chainsaw and cough detection.
 (Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn, tkinter, PyQt5)
 	- The maintenance of a server running a Restful web service for cough detection, built with Java/MongoDB.
-(Relevant languages/frameworks/libs: Java, Docker, MongoDB)
+(Relevant languages/frameworks/libs: Java, Docker, MongoDB, Tomcat, Unix)

 I see myself as a curious and knowledge-thrived person who takes initiative and pushes himself to his limits, always chasing new challenges and trying to catch up with the advancements of technology in my sectors of interest.